mmbot/mmbot/README.md

 Console.ReadKey();
 ```

-You can now just type the following to run your script
+You can now just type the following to run your script.
+Note the following is not quite working right now due to
+a bug in wither scriptcs / akavache relating to target framework resolution in NuGet.

     scriptcs -install MMBot.Jabbr -pre
     scriptcs .\mmbot.csx